hbctraining/Peak_analysis_workshop/lessons/05_diffbind_analysis.md

 ### Reading in the data
 The DiffBind pipeline starts with importing the required data (BAM files and peaksets).
 Rather than reading and loading in individaul samples from the dataset, DiffBind requires you to create a metadata file.
 This **metadata file creation is a critical step**, and if not done correctly can cause errors, preventing us from moving foward!

-This metadata file that includes one line for each ChIP peakset, with columns of information that we describe in more detail below.
+This metadata file includes one line for each ChIP peakset, with columns of information that we describe in more detail below.
 Let's read in our metadata and inspect the column headers to understand the required format for DiffBind.

 ```{r}
 # Read in samplesheet